 A clinical trial is a research study that evaluates a new treatment.
+In most cases, the new treatment

-Clinical trials are tests to see how much better a new treatment works than the current one, in hopes of setting a new standard for care.
-In many cases, the new treatment has already shown promise of being an improvement over the standard treatment.
-People in clinical trials are among the first to receive new treatments and are closely monitored by doctors and other researchers.
+In most cases, the new treatment has already shown promise of being an improvement over the standard treatment.
+Many clinical trials are tests to see how much better a new treatment works than the current one.
+People in clinical trials are among the first to receive new treatments.
+They are also closely monitored by doctors and other researchers.